The cost of a data breach for organizations who do business in California has just skyrocketed.

 A recent study determined that organizations continue to lose revenue for up to 2 years after a data breach.
 The reason is simple, lost customers and the inability to acquire new ones due to bad PR.

-Now, with the new California Consumer Protection Act (CCPA), organizations can be fined anywhere from $1,000 to $7,500 per violation and consumers can sue for up to $750 per incident or, depending on what was done with their data, they can sue for much, much more.
+Now, with the new California Consumer Privacy Act (CCPA), organizations can be fined anywhere from $1,000 to $7,500 per violation and consumers can sue for up to $750 per incident or, depending on what was done with their data, they can sue for much, much more.

 What is CCPA?